Social media advertising is one of the most influential and quickest ways to reach a new, targeted audience.

 - Limited-time offers

 Facebook ads come in a great variety.
-You can promote your page, your posts, the actions your users took, or your website.
+You can promote your page, your posts, the actions your users took, or your website, like the social ads examples down below.

 Socialinsider’s latest social media ads study revealed how Facebook advertising is priced.
 The average cost per click, also known as CPC, for Facebook ads is $0.49.